 *This post may contain affiliate links.
 See disclosure for further details.

 This recipe is so easy to make, which in addition to it being absolutely delicious, is another reason why it's one of my favorites.
 If you can chop and mix, you can make this recipe!

 I like my dip to be on the chunkier side so I try not to over mix but, if you prefer a smoother texture, feel free to break the fish up into smaller pieces.
 Before mixing the trout into the rest of the ingredients, take a look for bones.
 Most of the time, before fish is smoked, the pin bones will be removed but sometimes there are a couple stragglers in there so I like to give it a once over just in case.

 You can make this dip a day or two in advance and store it in an airtight container in the fridge.
 Then, all you'll need to do is slice up some fresh, warm bread right before serving.

-I don’t know about you guys but I plan on bringing this dip to every holiday party this season!
+I don't know about you guys but I plan on bringing this dip to every party I go to!

 - 8 Ounces smoked trout

 - 1 Tablespoon scallions thinly chopped

 - If necessary, remove skin and bones from trout.
 Flake trout into pieces with a fork.